-• EPA will sum the area of the catchments that correspond to the water that has a TMDL, alternative restoration approach, or protection approach in place or being "planned" or "developed".
+- EPA will use the information in ATTAINS (e.g., TMDLs, alternative restoration approaches, or protection approaches)27 to identify where a water has a TMDL, alternative restoration approach, or protection approach in place or under development. - EPA will sum the area of the catchments that correspond to the water that has a TMDL, alternative restoration approach, or protection approach in place or under development.
 The catchments are used solely for the purpose of automating the calculation of the measure.
 The information immediately below provides a detailed step-by-step walk through of the "automation" process for calculating the baseline.

 For the Universe and Baseline, the results of the measures calculation will be made available via the "Tabular Results and Scenario Builder" tool within the 303(d) measures tool.
 (See Figure 2).
-In addition, the geospatial information (i.e., catchments corresponding to state waters) is available to download via the "GIS output" tool within the 303(d) measures tool.
-A set of instructions "Instructions - Viewing Scenarios Geospatially to Tell the Story"28, is under development and will be available soon, will guide a user to pull together the tabular and geospatial information in ArcGIS.
+In addition, the geospatial information (i.e., catchments corresponding to state waters) is available to download via the "GIS output" tab within the 303(d) measures tool.
+A document called "Instructions for Connecting Attribute and Geospatial Information for 303(d) Measures", guides a user on how to pull together the tabular and geospatial information in ArcGIS.